 Recognize when you should allow others to interrupt you

 When you’re working so hard to refrain from interrupting, it can be frustrating when someone interrupts you.
 However, if the person is more senior to you; it’s best to stop talking and let them continue.
-This is a privilege that comes with a higher rank in the corporate jungle (although this doesn’t mean you should do the same to your junior colleagues).
 Unless you have an exceptionally close relationship, “managing up” and pointing out the interruption will likely be seen as disrespectful; which can lead to trouble.

 …And when you shouldn’t

-In cases where the person consistently interrupting you isn’t senior to you , you have a few options.
+In cases where the person consistently interrupting you isn’t senior to you, you have a few options.
 If you continue talking, most people will get the hint.
-For times when a less subtle approach is needed; you can hold up your index finger to indicate you’re not finished, then say “Wait, I’m not finished” or “I’ll get to that” in a calm tone of voice.
+For times when a less subtle approach is needed; you can hold up your hand to indicate you’re not finished, then say “Wait, I’m not finished” or “I’ll get to that” in a calm tone of voice.
 If the person is a friend or a direct report, you may want to take them aside and discuss the issue.